 Calhoun Community College's Adult Education FREE GED® program offers students the opportunity to earn a GED® through online or in person learning.
-Our primary mission is to provide a reliable process for certifying that adults possess the major and lasting outcomes of a traditional high school education.
-Students work toward passing the four sections of the GED®:
+Our primary mission is to provide a reliable process for certifying that adults possess the major and

 - Reasoning Through Language Arts

-- Mathematical Reasoning
+- · Mathematical Reasoning

 - Science

 - Social Studies

 For more information on the GED® Test visit ged.com.
-To learn more about our program, or to enroll, visit our website: Calhoun.edu/adulteducation/
+To learn more about our program, or to enroll, visit our website: Calhoun.edu/adult-education/